raguay/MyNotes/Sermon. Greatest.md

-## Greatest

-Mark 9:35-37 "And he sat down, and called the twelve, and saith unto them, If any man desire to be first, the same shall be last of all, and servant of all.
-And he took a child, and set him in the midst of them: and when he had taken him in his arms, he said unto them, Whosoever shall receive one of such children in my name, receiveth me: and whosoever shall receive me, receiveth not me, but him that sent me."

-มาระโก 9:35-37 "พระองค์ได้ประทับนั่ง แล้วทรงเรียกสาวกสิบสองคนนั้นมาตรัสแก่เขาว่า "ถ้าผู้ใดใคร่จะได้เป็นคนต้น ก็ให้ผู้นั้นเป็นคนท้ายสุด และเป็นผู้รับใช้ของคนทั้งปวง" พระองค์จึงทรงเอาเด็กเล็กๆคนหนึ่งมาให้ยืนท่ามกลางเหล่าสาวก แล้วทรงอุ้มเด็กนั้นไว้ ตรัสแก่เหล่าสาวกว่า "ถ้าผู้ใดจะรับเด็กเล็กๆเช่นนี้คนหนึ่งในนามของเรา ผู้นั้นก็รับเรา และผู้ใดได้รับเรา ผู้นั้นก็มิใช่รับเรา แต่รับพระองค์ผู้ทรงใช้เรามา""
+Mark 9:33-37

+1. The Disciples disputed
+    1. Who was the greatest among themselves
+    2. More of a pride parade than a discussion
+    3. Jesus knew what they were discussing
+        1. The disciples never told him
+        2. But, Jesus goes and explains who will be great
-1. To be first
+2. To be first
     1. You must be last
+        1. A realization that we don't deserve the honor of being first
+        2. Whatever we do for Jesus, is the least we should do
+            - Luke 17:7-10
     2. Work as a servant, not a master
+        1. We serve others around us
+        2. Not masters or bosses, but a servant that is always looking to help others.
+        3. Because, we are God's servants
+            1. Jesus did boss people around
+            2. He served them and treated others with honor.
     3. As a child, not promoting self
+        1. At the most, a child promotes the parents
+        2. Little children never promotes themselves
-2. The same as recieving Christ
+3. The same as recieving Christ
     1. Not by merit
+        1. It has nothing to do with what we do
+        2. Our best works are filthy in God's eyes
     2. But, as a child recieves from his parents
+        1. Kids have no motive other than following their parents
-		1. Likewise, we receive Jesus
+        2. Likewise, we receive Jesus by willing to follow Him
-		2. Which allows us to receive God the father also
+        3. Which allows us to receive God the father also